nopara73/WalletWasabi/WalletWasabi.Backend/README.md

   - First block with P2WPKH on TestNet: b29fbe96bf737000f8e3536e9b4681a01b1ca6be3ac4bd1f8269cdbd465e6700

   Filters are Golomb Rice filters of all the input and output native segregated witness `scriptPubKeys`.
 Thus wallets using this API can only handle `p2wpkh` scripts, therefore `p2pkh`, `p2sh`, `p2sh` over `p2wph` scripts are not supported.
 This restriction significantly lowers the size of the `FilterTable`, with that speeds up the wallet.
-  When a client acquires a filter, it checks against its own keys and downloads the needed blocks from the Bitcoin P2P network, if needed.
+  When a client acquires a filter, it checks against its own keys and downloads the needed blocks from the Litecoin P2P network, if needed.

 #### Handling Reorgs

   If the answer to the `filters` request is not found, then the client steps back one block and queries the filters with that previous hash.
 This can happen multiple times.
 This will only happen when blockchain reorganization has occurred.

-### Controller: ChaumianCoinJoin, Coin: BTC
+### Controller: ChaumianCoinJoin, Coin: LTC

 | API | Description | Request | Response |
 | --- | ---- | ---- | ---- |